Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 Now let’s say someone wants to look at a website.
 When someone wishes to access a website, their computer is known as a ‘client’.

 To access the site, a client would first send a request to the server specifying which website is needed.
-The server then sends a copy of the website to the client computer.
-After that, the client will be able to view and interact with the site locally.
+The server then sends a copy of the website to the client’s computer.
+After that, the client can view and interact with the site locally.

 Although web hosting seems like a simple concept, there are many types and subdivisions of web hosting.
 They are based on many factors, such as server location, how space is allocated, etc. The most prominent types of web hosting are: